 About Path to Foreign Service

 You may call me a Foreign Service brat.
 I currently live in Washington, work on education policy, and love playing soccer and ultimate frisbee.

 A proud Third Culture Kid, I’ve lived in seven different countries as a FS brat: Portugal, Cuba, Uruguay, Costa Rica, United States, China, and Kenya.
 I attended international schools growing up and graduated from the International School of Kenya.
-I then returned to the U.S. to earn a trip major at Florida State University, a Master’s at the University of Memphis, and eventually begin my career in DC and then in Washington.
+I then returned to the U.S. to earn a triple major at Florida State University, a Master’s degree at the University of Memphis, worked in DC for five years, and now I live in Washington.

 My move back to the U.S. for college definitely started a new stage in my life and one that has impacted who I am.
 So much so that an easy break can be made at life “before college” and “life at the start of college”.